 Primary Sources of Data

-Today, retail Forex trading statistics are easier to collect than before.
-Brokers operating in the EU are obliged to comply with requirements of the European Securities and Markets Authority.
+Today, retail statistics are easier to collect than before.
+Forex trading dealers operating in the EU are obliged to comply with the requirements of the European Securities and Markets Authority.
 This involves the disclosure of the average retail investor’s gain or profit, which is expressed as a percentage.

 The indicator is displayed on official websites.
 This is the key source of accurate data to answer the question “Is Forex trading profitable?”.
 Here is what the biggest intermediaries in the world (by volume) report today.

 Nearly two-thirds — 70% — of CFD traders lose money.
-This is valid across the board.
+This is valid across the board, and knowing how to avoid forex scam is not everything.
 The stats suggest that the reason lies with the marketplace and clients themselves, rather than brokerages.

 Of course, Contracts for Difference are derivatives, not currency pairs.
 Nevertheless, industry experts believe that proportions are largely similar.
 To conclude, there are grounds to suggest just a third of clients make money Forex trading.